axellerate/snowflakejs/README.md

 2. Create a canvas of any size on your page
 `<canvas id="snowstorm-demo" width="1000" height="500" style="background: #000;"></canvas>`

-3. Create a new Snowstorm and tie it to your canvas via ID
+3. Create a new Snowstorm and tie it to your canvas via `id`

 Example:
 `const snowstorm = new Snowstorm("snowstorm-demo", 500, true);`
 The Snowstorm class takes 3 arguments.
 They are: